miguelvr/dropblock/README.md

 ## Implementation details

-Some implementation details differ slightly from the description in the paper, but they should be equivalent in terms of performance:

- - We use `drop_prob` instead of `keep_prob`
+We use `drop_prob` instead of `keep_prob` as a matter of preference, and to keep the argument consistent with pytorch's dropout.
-    - Because of this decision, out bernoulli distribution generates 1's with `drop_prob` instead of 1's with `keep_prob`
- - The block masks are generated from the top left corner, instead of being generated form the centers
-    - Therefore we sample from the whole image, instead of the subset where the blocks will fit.
+Regardless, everything else should work similarly to what is described in the paper.

 ## Reference
 [Ghiasi et al., 2018] DropBlock: A regularization method for convolutional networks